scotthadzik/PiLabSite/docs/TurnOnLED.md

     </b>
 </p>

-## 2.2.
-Using an LED in a circuit
+### 2.1.1 Using an LED in a circuit

 An LED needs a forward voltage typically between 1.5 to 4 volts to operate.
 Exceeding this voltage value will result in an increased amount of current and damage to the LED.
 In order to ensure that the forward voltage is correct an inline resistor needs to be added to all LED circuits.
 An [online calculator](https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-led-series-resistor) can be used to determine the resistance value needed for a specific LED.
-The figure below shows an example LED circuit
+The figure below shows an example LED circuit and the current limiting resistor.

 ![Current Limiting](assets/img/currentLimiting.jpg)
 <p align=right>